'Don't care about grades as long as she's happy': Is a stress-free education only for the privileged?

 'How much of this is meritocratic?'

-Sociologist George Wong of the Singapore Management University (SMU) told Stomp that people are aware of how socioeconomic status, privilege, and background can open doors — much like the Liang family's ability to step away from the local education system.
+Sociologist George Wong of the Singapore Management University (SMU) said families like the Liangs highlight growing awareness that socioeconomic status, privilege, and background can open doors.

-He added that the ability to choose alternative education pathways exists because the system "still perpetuates" those with privilege, resources and capital.
+The ability to opt out of the system, he said, exists because the system still "perpetuates" those with privilege, resources and capital.

 Mr Wong acknowledged that individual effort and merit still matter — noting the Liang daughters clearly worked hard — but their success was also enabled by resources and opportunities.